 Kate Marshall, BA, University of California, Davis; MA, PhD, University of California, Los Angeles.
 Associate Professor of English, University of Notre Dame.

 Kate Marshall is associate professor of English at the University of Notre Dame, where she also serves on the faculty of the history and philosophy of science.
 She is the author of the award-winning Corridor: Media Architectures in American Fiction (2013) and articles on fabulism, weird fiction, media theory, and technology.
 She was the 2016-2017 Founders’ Fellow at the National Humanities Center, where she completed work on her study of nonhuman narration and radical exteriority in contemporary thought and literature.
 She co-edits the Post45 book series at Stanford University Press, and is currently working on a compact theory of the contemporary novella.

 Cruz Medina, BA, University of California, Santa Barbara; MFA/MA, Chapman University; PhD, University of Arizona.
-Assistant Professor of Rhetoric and Composition, Santa Clara University
+Associate Professor of Rhetoric and Composition, Santa Clara University.

 Michelle Bachelor Robinson, BA, Cameron University; MA, PhD, University of Louisville.
-Director of Comprehensive Writing and English Faculty at Spelman College.
+Director of Comprehensive Writing and English Faculty, Spelman College.